Turkey travel tips

 Put simply, this eastern region should be avoided during your holiday in Turkey unless you enjoy risk.

-There is friction but Turkey is modernising rapidly and hopes to be a member of the European Union within a few years.
+There is friction but Turkey is modernising rapidly and in recent years has been pushing to become a member of the European Union.
+However, there has been an increase in Islamist political support with a drift away from the West.

 Turkey straddles Europe and Asia and is a modern secular Muslim state offering a relatively safe travel environment for tourists, the main holiday risk being occasional pickpockets and thieves.